-In addition, continued concerns regarding prior ownership of a minority interest in the Company's shares by a Chinese entity and its minor operations in China could impact the Company's ability to win bids from, or enter into customer contracts with certain government agencies or commercial customers.
+In addition, continued concerns regarding prior ownership of a minority interest in the Company's shares by a Chinese entity and its minor operations in China could impact the Company's ability to win bids from, or enter into customer contracts with, certain government agencies or commercial customers.

 The Company's sales growth is dependent upon its ability to implement sophisticated and potentially costly sales and marketing initiatives.
 These initiatives may not be effective in generating sales, and in such event results of operations will be harmed.
 In the near term, the Company intends to derive substantially all of its revenues from providing geospatial intelligence, imagery and related data analytic products and services to international government defense and intelligence agencies, and in the longer-term, intends to expand its operations to serve commercial customers in a variety of markets and industries.
-The Company cannot assure you that it will be able to secure future business or that the potential uses for its services in commercial applications will develop.
+The Company cannot give any assurance that it will be able to secure future business or that the potential uses for its services in commercial applications will develop.
 It is difficult to predict the Company's future revenues and appropriately budget for the Company's expenses, and the Company has limited insight into trends that may emerge and affect its business.
-The projected financial information appearing elsewhere in this registration statement was prepared by Company management and reflects current estimates of future performance.
-In the event that actual results differ from the Company's estimates or the Company adjusts its estimates in future periods, the Company's operating results, prospects and financial position could be materially and adversely affected.
+In the event that actual results improve more slowly than the Company anticipates, the Company's operating results, prospects and financial position could be materially and adversely affected.